vanilla-project/php-cli-boilerplate/README.md

 vendor/phpunit/phpunit/phpunit
 ```

-`phpunit` will automatically find all tests inside the `test` directory and run them based on the configuration in the `phpunit.xml` file.
+`phpunit` will automatically find all tests inside the `tests` directory and run them based on the configuration in the `phpunit.xml` file.

 ### Testing Approach